gsanmartinsilva/utilities/README.md

 ## SSH  Connection

 ### How to create a ssh key pair
-* Create a key pair using rsa algorithm and 4096 bits: ´ssh-keygen -t rsa -b 4096´
+* Create a key pair using rsa algorithm and 4096 bits: `ssh-keygen -t rsa -b 4096`.